andrewrbrady/motive-archive-manager/VERCEL_IMAGE_UPLOAD_FIX.md

 **Problem**: Image uploads were failing on Vercel production with 413 (Request Entity Too Large) errors, while working locally.

-**Root Cause**: Vercel's default body size limits were insufficient for high-quality image uploads from a media firm.
+**Root Cause**: Vercel has a HARD 4.5MB limit for serverless functions that cannot be configured away - even on Pro accounts.
+Recent Next.js 15 updates have stricter enforcement.
+Your 9.2MB batch uploads exceed this infrastructure limit.

 ## IMPLEMENTED SOLUTION